 This recipe is very flexible.
 There are so many ways to make it and enjoy it:

 - Thai-Style Quinoa Salad (pictured above)

-- Easy Peanut Noodles (pictured below)
+- On noodle dishes like Easy Peanut Noodles (pictured below)

 Easy Peanut Sauce